For well over a decade, I’ve helped other ecommerce businesses grow, as a consultant, and a mentor.

 What about Shopify Starter and Shopify Plus?

 I mentioned above that Shopify’s “core” plans aren’t the only options available to sellers.
-There are a couple of other options worth considering too.
+There are a three other options worth considering too.

 Shopify Starter: $5 per Month: For Creators and Side Hustles